The Saint (1997)

 This is a wonderful film.
 It looks great despite being a single location shoot.
 And it is very funny at times with some cool make-up effects.
 Check it out!

 Slaxx is under copyright.
-It is a Shudder original production that hasn’t come out on disc yet.
+It is a Shudder original available on DVD.

 22 March 2021